dotmaster/sha1_file/README.md

 SHA1 File: A simple utility for getting the SHA1 of a file
 ============================================

-This module is a super simple utility for getting the SHA1 hash of a file
+This module is a super simple, super fast (using file stream) utility for getting the SHA1 hash of a file

 ## How to use